Solar Panel Payback Time

 Solar panels are at their cheapest price since 2010, so even though they’re still a large investment, the solar panel payback time could be shorter than ever.

+Before looking at solar payback time, we need to know how much is being invested.
 For the average UK home, solar panels will cost £6,000 – £7,000, about 60% cheaper than in 2010.
 So, despite the Feed-in Tariff (FiT) coming to an end, solar payback time could still be shorter than if you installed solar panels a few years ago.

 The size of your home and the demand for electricity will determine the size of solar panel system you’ll need and will ultimately have an impact on the total price.